How to potty train a rabbit fast?

 But there’s a catch:

-Do not quickly expand you rabbits territory to the full house, that will overwhelm your rabbits and then she will break out of the habit of using the potty/litter box and start pooping and urinating anywhere she finds it comfortable.
+Do not rush to expand you rabbits territory to the full house, that will overwhelm your rabbits and then s/he will break out of the habit of using the potty/litter box and start pooping and urinating anywhere she finds it comfortable.

 How long does it take to litter train a rabbit?